hideselfview/bae/BAE_DATABASE_SCHEMA.md

 **Key Fields:**
 - `is_compilation`: True for "Various Artists" albums
 - Discogs metadata is stored in the `album_discogs` join table
+- MusicBrainz metadata is stored in the `album_musicbrainz` join table

 ### `album_discogs`